 Example: At the trial, the insurance company shows up with surveillance video of Amy playing tennis.
 The video was taken after the Mandatory Settlement Conference.
 The insurance company wants to show the video in court to prove that Amy is not as seriously injured as she claims.

 Amy objects because the video was not listed on the Pretrial Conference Statement.
 The video is excluded because the insurance company cannot show why it could not have obtained the video earlier.

 Any issues the parties agree on at the MSC, called a stipulation, are binding at the trial.
 An incorrect stipulation cannot be taken back without good cause.11

 Example: At the MSC in Jill’s case, the insurance company stipulated that Jill earned $900 a week.
 At the trial, the insurance company wanted to change this amount to $800.
 But the insurance company had already agreed to this by stipulation and could not alter it later.

-The insurance company is much more knowledgeable than an injured worker regarding workers’ compensation laws.
+The insurance company is much more knowledgeable than you regarding workers’ compensation laws.
 It will use that advantage to obtain a favorable settlement.

-The insurance company would prefer the injured worker accept its analysis of the case as opposed to that of a judge.
+The insurance company would prefer you to accept its analysis of the case as opposed to that of a judge.

-If an injured worker is unsure about the settlement agreement offered by an insurance company, he or she can request a Mandatory Settlement Conference.
+If you are unsure about the settlement agreement offered by an insurance company, you can request a Mandatory Settlement Conference.

-By filing for an MSC, an injured worker is protecting his or her rights and a fair result.
+By filing for an MSC, you are protecting your rights to a fair result.

 For help with filing claims, preparing for depositions in workers comp cases, or completing workers comp forms, contact us.
 Our firm helps police officers, firefighters and other workers to get compensation for their job-related injuries.